 You can mix & match — grab just what you need.
 They’re all fill-in-the-blank style.
 Each template comes with its own How-To Video Tutorial where I walk you through how to fill it out.

 Hope this was helpful!
-Off to see if you’ve replied yet to let me know 🙂
+Comment below and let me know 🙂

 PS: I’m sharing what you need to know about whether it’s legal for you to work with clients overseas, what you need to know to do it safely, and how to get paid if they skip their invoice on my pod, On Your Terms, Epi 78 here.